dpretet/axi-crossbar/README.md

 ## Implementation Details

-- All interfaces share the same address / data / ID width
+- Interfaces share the same address / data / ID width
     - Address width configurable, any width
     - Data width configurable, any width
     - ID width configurable, any width
+- Advanced clock/reset network
+    - Support both aynchronous and synchronous reset schema
+    - Can handle clock domain crossing if needed, the core being fueled by its own clock domain
 - Route read/write requests by address decoding.
 All slave agents are mapped into the memory space with a start/end address range.
 - Route read & write completion by ID decoding.
 All master agents have an ID mask used to identified the route to drive back a completion
+- Configurable routing across the infrastructure
+    - A master can be restricted to a memory map subset
+    - An acccess to a forbidden area is completed by a DECERR
-- Timeout behaqves as following:
+- Timeout behaves as following:
     - A shared counter implements a millisecond / microsecond time reference, configurable based on the platform clock speed
-    - A request timeout leads the completion to response with DECERR
+    - A request timeout leads the completion to response with SLVERR
     - A completion timeout leads the switching logic circuit to empty the completer response (up to RLAST assertion for the R channel, else simply handshake the B channel)

+Futher details can be found in the architetcure [chapter](doc/architecture.md) and the IO/Parameter [chapter](doc/io_paremeter.md)

 ## Development plan